berobloom/lscdoorbellmqtt/README.md

 To upgrade the firmware of your doorbell, it is recommended to replace it with [OpenIPC](https://openipc.org) firmware.
 Detailed installation instructions can be found on the OpenIPC website.

+LSC regularly introduces new versions of their products with updated hardware.
+If your camera looks like the one pictured on the box and has a `hi3518ev300` SOC, you're good to go.

 For a step-by-step installation guide, please visit: OpenIPC Installation Guide: https://openipc.org/cameras/vendors/hisilicon/socs/hi3518ev300.

-For additional information, refer to the OpenIPC Wiki at: https://github.com/OpenIPC/wiki/blob/master/en/device-lsc-smart-connect-video-doorbell-2021.md.
+For additional information, refer to the following OpenIPC Wiki at: https://github.com/OpenIPC/wiki/blob/master/en/device-lsc-smart-connect-video-doorbell-2021.md.

 ## How to Run